Treats rheumatoid arthritis, psoriasis, and cancer.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, shortness of breath, trouble breathing, or blue lips or fingers
+- Chest pain, trouble breathing, or blue lips or fingers

 - Fever, chills, dry cough, sore throat, and body aches

-- Seizures, confusion, numbness, trouble seeing, or headache
+- Seizures, confusion, tingling or numbness in your hands, feet, or lips, trouble seeing, headache

 - Sores or white patches on your lips, mouth, or throat